Release Notes

 In this release of Red Hat Trusted Profile Analyzer (RHTPA), we fixed the following bugs.
 In addition to these fixes, we list the descriptions of previously known issues found in earlier versions that we fixed.

-Poor performance for retrieving packages for an SBOM
+Poor performance when retrieving vulnerabilities for an SBOM

-When retrieving thousands of packages from a Software Bill of Materials (SBOM) document was causing poor performance, taking several minutes to load the data into RHTPA.
-With this release, we have optimized the query, resulting in thousands of packages to load in seconds instead of minutes.
+When retrieving large amounts of vulnerabilities for packages from a Software Bill of Materials (SBOM) document was causing poor performance, taking several minutes to load the data into RHTPA.
+With this release, we have optimized the query, resulting in thousands of vulnerabilities to load in seconds instead of minutes.

 The default value for spec.image prevents the RHTPA Operator from upgrading